What is the WZDx Specification?

 Up-to-date information about dynamic conditions occurring on roads – such as construction events – can help ADS and humans navigate safely and efficiently.
 Many IOOs maintain data on work zone activity.
 However, a lack of common data standards and convening mechanisms makes it difficult and costly for third parties – including original equipment manufacturers (OEMs) and navigation applications – to access and use these data across various jurisdictions.

-Thus, inspired by GTFS, USDOT launched WZDx to jumpstart the voluntary adoption of a basic work zone data specification through collaboration with data producers and data users.
+Inspired by the General Transit Feed Specification (GTFS), USDOT launched WZDx to jumpstart the voluntary adoption of a basic work zone data specification through collaboration with data producers and data users.
 Longer term, the goal is to enable collaborative maintenance and expansion of the specification to meet the emerging needs of ADS.

 Who is involved in developing WZDx?